 Can teens with ADHD tell when they are on medication—compared to placebo?
 Researchers sought to answer that question in the study examined below.
 The findings might shock you.

-In this post, I’ll share psychologist David Rabiner’s interpretations of this study.
-But first, two background points:
+In this post, I’ll set the scene for this topic in several ways and then share psychologist David Rabiner’s interpretations of this study.
+But first, two points:

 - Even many adults do not realize when or if the medication is working or not working

-- Teens who’ve been in treatment since childhood often plan to stop medication when they left home; they’d apparently never noticed any benefit
+- Teens who’ve been in treatment since childhood often plan to stop medication when they leave home; they’d apparently never noticed any benefit.
+For years, I’ve seen this scenario, and it typically does not end well.

 “How Could You Tell I Didn’t Take My Medication?!”